isaacnmm/pestpolicy-hugo2XX/content/posts/best-riding-lawn-mower-for-2-acres/index.md

 ###  [3.
 Husqvarna YTA24V4848-Inch24 HP Lawn Tractor](https://www.amazon.com/dp/B00HRWTGGS/?tag=p-policy-20)

 Husqvarna YTA24v48 has a wide (48 inches) cutting deck, making the worker easier & offering a cleaner lawn cut.
-Also, it has a [hydrostatic](https://en.wikipedia. org/wiki/Hydrostatics) transmission (operated with a pedal) for simple operation.
+Also, it has a [hydrostatic](https://en.wikipedia.org/wiki/Hydrostatics)transmission (operated with a pedal) for simple operation.
 Husqvarna YTA24v48 has both rearward and forward gears thatll allow the rider to easily mow both the rough and hilly terrain.

 - For wet conditions, youd only require to drop to its lower equipment that enables you to gain wheel traction.